A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Results

 About one halo dynamical timescale later, at snapshot $121$ ($z=0.15$), the strong shock has expanded and heated up nearly the whole hot gas halo.
 Accordingly, the mass cooling rate drops to a minimum.
 From the density map, the gaseous halo appears to be largely relaxed by this time.
 Then, after about another halo dynamical timescale, at snapshot $125$ ($z=0.05$), the hot gas halo becomes cooler, and the mass cooling rate rises back to a level close to that before the merger.

 Based on these maps, two points can be made.
 Firstly, the suppression of cooling is associated with the shock heating induced by the merger, so at least in this case, the halo major merger does suppress cooling.
 Secondly, the suppression appears a few halo dynamical timescales later after the completion of the Dhalo merger, because the merging halos are identified as one Dhalo before they are fully relaxed, and the time delay from the Dhalo merger to the suppression period is roughly the halo dynamical timescale.

-The SA model assumes that the halo is relaxed as soon as the Dhalo merger has completed, thus shifting the drop in mass cooling rate to an earlier time than in the simulation.
-Also, the SA model predicts a stronger drop than the simulation.
+The SA model assumes that the halo is relaxed as soon as the Dhalo merger has completed, thus shifting the drop in mass cooling rate to an earlier time than in the simulation, as well as predicting a stronger drop in the cooling rate than seen the simulation.
 However, the general conclusion is that the SA model and hydrodynamical simulation have similar behavior during the halo major merger, and this is a success for the simple SA model.

 The above example is for a major merger that happens at low redshift.
 Next we consider a halo major merger at high redshift in a halo whose final mass is $8.3\times 10^{11}\Msol$, that is much smaller than in the previous example.
 For this purpose, we selected halo $9181$.
 It experiences a halo merger with mass ratio about $3:1$ at $z\sim 5$.
 The mass cooling rate as a function of redshift for this halo is shown in Fig.~\ref{fig:merger_halo9181}.
 The period corresponding to this major merger is labeled `A' in the top panel and the zoom-in plots are shown at the lower left.